HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Added a Build/Research/Launch Panel adjuster.
 This lets players set and save the size of the Build/Research/Launch menus in the options.
 Previously these were adjustable, but their size was not saved across games.

 ## HWR Bugs Fixes and Improvements
-* Addressed the major Cross Race Docking Bug.
-Fighters and corvettes will now only dock with ships from their own race.
-Previously, regenerated Hiigaran/Vaygr ships would be unable to launch from Kushan/Taiidan Repair Corvettes, Support Frigates, and Resource Controllers leading to major game lag and multiple glitches.
+#### Exploits
 * Prevented attempting to hyperspace ships inside a hyperspace inhibitor.
 This resolves the exploit to reset marine/infiltrator frigate capture progress for free, which previously rendered them useless.
 This hyperspace in gravity well exploit has finally been fixed!
 * When salvage corvettes latch on and return enemy frigate/capital ships to their mothership or carrier, an exploit allowed those ships to be scuttled right before they were captured.
 This prevented salvage corvettes from capturing frigate/capital ships, however the salvage scuttle exploit has now been fixed!
 * Addressed kamikaze exploits that allowed cheap ships to kill expensive ships, and that allowed squadrons to kill targets and then dock-heal for free.
+#### General
+* Addressed the major Cross Race Docking Bug.
+Fighters and corvettes will now only dock with ships from their own race.
+Previously, regenerated Hiigaran/Vaygr ships would be unable to launch from Kushan/Taiidan Repair Corvettes, Support Frigates, and Resource Controllers leading to major game lag and multiple glitches.
 * When a docking squadron is under attack, they sometimes glitch out and stop moving.
 Affected Squadrons are now automatically issued another dock order to dock with the closest ship.
 * The Kushan/Taiidan Gravity Well ability previously continued to lock down strikecraft in an area after it had moved away.
 The area of affect now stays with the Gravity Well.
 * Fixed the bug that allowed Kushan/Taiidan players to build two research ships at once on separate carriers.
+* Improved parade formations for resource collectors, to reduce collisions with the motherships.
+* Hiigaran Marine Frigates, Vaygr Infiltrator Frigates, Kushan/Taiidan repair ships, and all Minelayer corvettes are no longer included in the military selection priority.
+This prevents accidentally de-latching capture frigates, messing up repair orders, or messing up mine walls.
+* Reduced the amount of small low-RU debris for destroyers and cruisers.
+This improves the game's performance in long games.
+* Expert Taiidan AI now harvests resources at the same rate as the other races. (it was 10% higher by mistake)
+* Fixed a bug that prevented the Crates gameplay option from granting ships.
+* The 'No Cruisers' game option text now displays in your current locale language rather than always in English.
+* In the carrier only gamemode, all races now start with the same number of carriers.
+* In the Strikecraft & Support Only game mode, Kushan Drone Technology research is now disabled as intended.
+* In the Strikecraft & Support Only game mode, Vaygr carrier health now matches the other races as intended.
+* The score screen now treats ru spent on subsystems the same as ru spent on research for the building and research score total.
+#### UI
-* Fixed the build/research/launch menu scaling problem, that primarily affects 4k resolutions
+* Fixed the build/research/launch menu scaling problem, that primarily affects 4k resolutions.
-* Fixed the build and research queue pause buttons, so that they no longer get disabled
+* Fixed the build and research queue pause buttons, so that they no longer get disabled.
 * Improved the spacing in the build/research queues for better readability.
 * Fixed the race specific research tabs, so that they are hidden based on the race your playing
 * Slightly changed the advanced research module icon to differentiate it more from the regular research module icon.
 * Kushan/Taiidan accuracy reduction abilities are now painted orange in the tactical overlay
-* The score screen now treats ru spent on subsystems the same as ru spent on research for the building and research score total.
+#### Graphics
+* Fixed Hiigaran Mothership visual errors, mainly the badge being cut off. (v2.205 fix)
+* Fixed the Turanic Carrier Engine missing icon. (v2.205 fix)
+* Fixed Taiidan Resource Controller nlips clipping (docked collectors would appear inside the controller when zoomed out).
+* Kushan Research Ship's with all six hubs, now spin like they did in hw1c.
+* Kushan/Taiidan repair ships now have a continuous beam like hw1c
+* Kushan/Taiidan Repair Corvette heal beams now originate from the correct locations (previously they were healing from their guns).
+* Fixed the player colors on the Kushan Heavy Cruiser ion turrets.
+* Reduced the Kushan probe death explosion to an appropriate size.
+#### Sound
 * When a private message is sent, everyone in the lobby hears the audio alert even when they are not the recipient.
 As a workaround the audio alert has been removed, as the chat window already visually flashes for the recipient.
-* Improved parade formations for resource collectors, to reduce collisions with the motherships.
-* Fixed Hiigaran Gunship weapon sound effects (they were playing pulsar sounds)
+* Fixed Hiigaran Gunship weapon sound effects (they were playing pulsar sounds).
-* Hiigaran Marine Frigates, Vaygr Infiltrator Frigates, and all Minelayer corvettes are no longer included in the military selection priority.
-This prevents accidentally de-latching capture frigates, or messing up mine walls.
 * ‘Platform Complete’ audio is now played for Vaygr Gun Platforms and Missile Platforms.
-* Fixed Taiidan Resource Controller nlips clipping (docked collectors would appear inside the controller when zoomed out)
 * 'Resource Controller Complete' audio is now played for Taiidan Resource Controllers
 * The 'Research Ship Complete' audio is now played after each additional Kushan/Taiidan Research Ship Hub is built.
-* Kushan Research Ship's with all six hubs, now spin like they did in hw1c.
-* Kushan/Taiidan corvettes now respond quickly to certain attack orders, without a long delay.
-* Removed Kushan/Taiidan repair ships from military selection priority.
-* Kushan/Taiidan repair ships now have a continuous beam like hw1c
-* Kushan/Taiidan Repair Corvette heal beams now originate from the correct locations (previously they were healing from their guns).
-* Fixed Kushan and Taiidan Repair Corvette sound effects (so they no longer play gun noises while repairing)
+* Fixed Kushan and Taiidan Repair Corvette sound effects (so they no longer play gun noises while repairing).
 * Kushan Ion Cannon Frigates are now pronounced correctly as 'Cannon', previously they were being pronounced as 'Cannit'.
-* 'Frigate Complete' audio is now played for Taiidan Ion Frigates
+* 'Frigate Complete' audio is now played for Taiidan Ion Frigates.
-* Fixed Kushan Destroyer ion cannon sound effects
+* Fixed Kushan Destroyer ion cannon sound effects.
-* Fixed the player colors on the Kushan Heavy Cruiser ion turrets.
-* Reduced the Kushan probe death explosion to an appropriate size.
-* 'Generator Complete' audio is now played for Taiidan Cloaked Generators
+* 'Generator Complete' audio is now played for Taiidan Cloaked Generators.
-* Fixed Taiidan's Emperor voice, when playing the 'Homeworld 1 Deathmatch' game type (it was playing Vaygr's Makaan voice)
+* Fixed Taiidan's Emperor voice, when playing the 'Homeworld 1 Deathmatch' game type (it was playing Vaygr's Makaan voice).
-* Expert Taiidan AI now harvests resources at the same rate as the other races. (it was 10% higher by mistake)
-* Fixed a bug that prevented the Crates gameplay option from granting ships.
-* The 'No Cruisers' game option text now displays in your current locale language rather than always in English.
-* In the carrier only gamemode, all races now start with the same number of carriers.
-* In the Strikecraft & Support Only game mode, Kushan Drone Technology research is now disabled as intended.
-* In the Strikecraft & Support Only game mode, Vaygr carrier health now matches the other races as intended.
-* Reduced the amount of small low-RU debris for destroyers and cruisers.
-This improves the game's performance in long games.
-* Fixed the Turanic Carrier Engine missing icon. (v2.205 fix)
-* Fixed Hiigaran Mothership visual errors, mainly the badge being cut off. (v2.205 fix)
 * More details on HWR's bugs can be found here: https://forums.gearboxsoftware.com/t/hwr-bugs-solutions/1639765/1

 ## Campaign